acarapetis/dotfiles/README.md

 The nvim configuration features the following (probably excessive) list of plugins, which will be automatically installed by install.sh:

-- `coc`, with language support extensions for python, typescript/javascript, terraform, HTML, CSS, and JSON
+- `coc`, with language support extensions and/or language server configuration for Python, TypeScript/JavaScript, terraform, HTML, CSS, JSON, Haskell
 - `fzf` and `fzf.vim`, with custom ripgrep options and custom keybinds
 - `easy-align` for easy (but still manually triggered) alignment
 - the `gruvbox` colorscheme